What’s the Difference Between an Optometrist and an Ophthalmologist?

 When Should I See an Ophthalmologist Instead of an Optometrist?

-If you need specialized medical attention beyond your routine eye exam for diseases like glaucoma, cataracts, or are interested in laser vision correction or ophthalmic plastic surgery (i.e blepharoplasty), you will need to see an ophthalmologist who is specialized in your need instead of an optometrist.
+If you need specialized medical attention beyond your routine eye exam for diseases like glaucoma, or are interested in laser vision correction or ophthalmic plastic surgery (i.e blepharoplasty), you will need to see an ophthalmologist who is specialized in your need instead of an optometrist.
 At Providence Eye, Drs.
 Mozayeni, Nunnery, and Chen are all board-certified ophthalmologists as well as fellowship-trained specialists.
-They specialize in conditions requiring laser vision correction, cataracts and corneal issues, and ophthalmic plastic surgery.
+They specialize in conditions requiring laser vision correction, and corneal issues, and ophthalmic plastic surgery.

 Can an Optometrist Diagnose Cataracts?